autarch/blog.urth.org/content/posts/2016-02-07-hacking-on-perl-6-rakudo-and-roast.md

 After doing some dumping of values in the AST with code like `note($<nu>.dump)`, I realized that the numerator could end up being passed in as either a `QAST::Want` or `QAST::WVal` object.
 What are these and how do they differ?
 Why is there a break at 2<sup>31</sup>?
 I have no clue!

 However, I could see that while a `QAST::Want` object could be treated as an array, a `QAST::WVal` could not.
 Fortunately, both objects support a `compile_time_value` method.
-Looking at this method&#8217;s implementation in `QAST::Want` I could see that it was getting the first array element from the object&#8217;s internals, while `QAST::WVal` implemented this differently.
+Looking at this method's implementation in `QAST::Want` I could see that it was getting the first array element from the object's internals, while `QAST::WVal` implemented this differently.
 But since they both implement the same method why not just call it and be done with it?

-Here&#8217;s the patched method:
+Here's the patched method:

     method bare_rat_number($/) {
         my $nu := $<nu>.ast.compile_time_value;